namehash/namekit/packages/sdk/README.md

 NameGuard also supports multiple networks including Ethereum Mainnet and testnets.

+⚠️ **This SDK is BETA.
+Things will change based on the community feedback.**

 ## Features

 - **Normalization Status Checks**: Determine if a name, label, or grapheme is normalized, unnormalized, or unknown.